 Core Cities: the two largest municipalities in the metro area, Denver and Aurora are shown for comparison where relevant.
 These cities have populations and retail inventories that are too large for direct meaningful comparisons to Westminster on most metrics, but they are nevertheless important to understanding metro retail trends and some key ratios.
 These are shaded grey in comparison charts.

-While the focus of this section is on Westminster's metro area neighbors, we also provide comparisons to a handful of other similar suburbs found in metropolitan areas outside Colorado, and to U.S. national averages for some relevant metrics.
+While the focus of this section is on Westminster's metro area neighbors, we also provide comparisons to a handful of other similar suburbs found in metropolitan areas outside Colorado, and

-Broomfield Thornton
+Broomfield Thomton

 Westminster

 Denver

 Aurora